moov-io/ach/README.md

 ACH is at an early stage and under active development.
 Please star the project if you are interested in its progress.

-* Library currently supports the reading and writing of PPD (Prearranged payment and deposits)
+* Library currently supports the reading and writing
+	* PPD (Prearranged payment and deposits)
+	* WEB (Internet-initiated Entries )

 ## Project Roadmap
-* Support SEC WEB
 * Additional SEC codes will be added based on library users needs.
 Please open an issue with a valid test file.
+* Review the project issues for more detailed information

 ## Usage and examples
 Examples exist in projects [example](https://github.com/moov-io/ach/tree/master/example) folder.
 The following is based on [simple file creation](https://github.com/moov-io/ach/tree/master/example/simple-file-creation)